BlendWitTech/mero-jugx/.github/OWNER_ONLY/GITHUB_SETUP.md

 ```
 main (🔒 Owner Only - Hidden)
 ├── development
-│   └── development/version-control (Entry for new dev collaborators)
+│   └── version-control-development (Entry for new dev collaborators)
 ├── testing
-│   └── testing/version-control (Entry for new test collaborators)
+│   └── version-control-testing (Entry for new test collaborators)
 └── production
-    └── production/version-control (Entry for new prod collaborators)
+    └── version-control-production (Entry for new prod collaborators)
 ```

+**Note**: Due to Git limitations, we use `version-control-development` instead of `development/version-control`.
+See `.github/OWNER_ONLY/BRANCH_STRUCTURE.md` for details.

 ## Step 1: Protect Main Branch (Owner Only)